Nazek-Altayeb/Quiz/README.md

 # User Experience

 ### Site owner goals
-*As a site owner, my goal is to :*
+*As a site owner, I will be expecting the following :*
 * Develop responsive and easy to use one-page web site.
 * Express what is required to proceed with the quiz in short and simple sentences.
-* Provide user with input options (ex: field, difficulty level, number of questions).
+* Provide user with input options (field, difficulty level, number of questions).
 * Retrieve the quiz data from an API in real time.
 * Accumulate both correct and incorrect answers during quiz, and display the score when it ends.
 * Set quiz timer, freeze the quiz form and prevent the quiz taker from answering the questions when time is over.